craftcms/docs/docs/commerce/5.x/system/addresses.md

 {% endif %}
 ```

 It’s important to code defensively, here!
-If the customer hasn’t set an address yet, you’ll get back `null`—otherwise, it’ll be an [Address](craft4:craft\elements\Address) object.
+If the customer hasn’t set an address yet, you’ll get back `null`—otherwise, it’ll be an [Address](craft5:craft\elements\Address) object.

 ### Updating Cart Addresses

-Any time you submit data to the `commerce/cart/update-cart` action, you can include parameters for modifying shipping and billing addresses:
+Any time you submit data to the `commerce/cart/update-cart` action, you can include parameters for modifying addresses:

 1. Send `shippingAddress` and/or `billingAddress` arrays with new values (guests and logged-in users);
 2. `shippingAddressId` and/or `billingAddressId` parameters for [choosing an existing address](#address-book) by ID (logged-in users only);